 Register to join the lived experience network

-After this session, your name will be added to the member list.
-When opportunities arise for members to work together with organisations or groups who are seeking lived experience input, MND Australia will notify you via email.
-You can express interest in the requests that interest you, and that match your ability to participate at the time.
+Following registration, your name will be added to the LEN member list.
+When opportunities arise for members to work together with professionals who are seeking lived experience input, MND Australia will notify you via email.
+You can express interest in the opportunities that interest you, and that match your ability to participate at the time.

 For more details on the role of members download the Role Profile.